A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems

 The techniques used in the analysis of a finite memory P\'{o}lya process are quite different from the ones used for any general random reinforcement process.
 Standard techniques used for the latter case include the method of moments~\cite{friedman}, martingale methods~\cite{synchronization,martingale}, stochastic approximations~\cite{sa,krishanu,sophie} and the embedding of reinforcement processes in continuous time branching processes~\cite{bp,embedding,branching(1)}.
 A detailed discussion on these methods can be found in the survey~\cite{survey} and in~\cite{irene}.
 Unlike standard reinforcement processes, we are able to use Markovian properties in our analysis as our model of interacting urns with finite memory $M$ yields an $M$th order Markov draw process.
 However, one drawback of working with a memory-$M$ Markov chain over a network is that the size of its underlying transition probability matrix grows exponentially with both $M$ and the network size.
 To account for this problem, after having introduced our interacting P\'{o}lya urn network and investigated its properties in detail, we formulate a {\em dynamical system} to tractably approximate its asymptotic behaviour.
 To obtain this dynamical system, we make the assumption that for any given time $t>M$, the joint probability distribution of draw processes at times $t-1,\cdots,t-M$ for any urn is equal to the product of marginals.
-This type of approximation is referred to as ``mean-field approximation'' and is commonly used in the literature on compartmental models, such as the well-known susceptible-infectious-susceptible (SIS) model~\cite{hassibi,wang,virus,pare2017epidemic,mei2017dynamics,nowzari2016analysis,andersson2012stochastic}.
+This type of approximation is referred to as ``mean-field approximation'' and is commonly used in the literature on compartmental models, such as the SIS model.